 MCAAGreatFutures.org gives members access to student profiles and resumes.
 The profiles are searchable by university, desired location, and even a specific skill set, like BIM or AutoCAD.
 A keyword filter allows users to zero in on students who fit the bill.

 Not finding a match?
 Try reaching out to our 60 MCAA Student Chapters.
-The chapter advisors are a great resource to help you find the right person.
-And, MCAA members have exclusive access to post openings on our job board.
+The chapter advisors are a great resource to help find the right person.
+And, MCAA members have exclusive access to post job openings on our job board.